briancfeeney/briancfeeney.github.io/about.md

 layout: page
 ---

-I am a designer and developer in Brooklyn, Currently emplyed by the Wall Street Journal as a Senior Product Designer working on wsj.com.
+I am a designer and front-end developer in Brooklyn, Currently employed by the Wall Street Journal as a Senior Product Designer working on wsj.com.

 * * *

 Born in Indianapolis, Indiana, 1981.
 Grew up on the south side of Indy, an artsy kid who played a lot of soccer.
 Got up to plenty of trouble, but never got caught.
 Graduate of Indiana University, 2003.
 Moved to NYC in 2007.

 Since 2010 or so, I’ve been working as either a designer or front-end web developer.
-You’re welcome to read my CV, if you’re interested in that kind of thing.
+You’re welcome to read my <a href="/CV">CV</a>, if you’re interested in that kind of thing.

 * * *